The Three Languages: Synopsis

 A count's only son could learn nothing.
 Three times the count sent him for a year to famous masters.
 Each time, the son came back: saying first that he knew what dogs said when they barked; the next time, what birds said; and finally, what frogs said.
 Infuriated by his uselessness, his father ordered his people to take him to the woods and kill him, but they sympathised with him, and instead brought the count the eyes and tongue of a deer as proof of his death.

 On his wanderings, he liberated an area from haunting by dogs, by raising a treasure from under a tower, which he could do because he understood their language.
 The lord of the castle asked him to do so, and he came out with a chest of gold, and the lord adopted him as a son.

-He went to Rome.
-In Rome, the Pope had died, and the cardinals wanted him as the Pope's successor, as two doves had sat on his shoulders as a divine sign.
+He went to Rome, where the Pope had died; the cardinals wanted him as the Pope's successor, as two doves had sat on his shoulders as a divine sign.
 On his journey, listening to the frogs had made him sad and thoughtful.
 He consented to his appointment, as the doves advised him to do.
 When he had to read Mass, the doves whispered how to do it in his ear.

 Analysis

 Classification

 The tale is classified in the Aarne–Thompson–Uther Index as ATU 671, "The Three Languages".
 Stith Thompson argues that the tale is sometimes confused with ATU 517, "The Boy Who Learned Many Things".

-Scholarship argues that the learning of the languages of frogs, dogs and birds symbolically represents the speech of water, land and air creatures.
+Scholarship argues that the learning of the languages of frogs, dogs, and birds symbolically represents the speech of water, land, and air creatures.

 The story falls under the folklore motif of "The Outcast Child", i.e., the hero or heroine is expelled from home, but later rises through the ranks of society and returns home victorious.